-Canon G1 X Mark III versus Panasonic LX15
+Canon G1 X Mark III vs Panasonic LX15

 The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in October 2017 and September 2016.
 Both the G1X Mark III and the LX15 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (LX15) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Panasonic LX15